 Session management can be a tough one.
 Besides on the link above, it is covered by SCADEMY in many courses as well.
 If you are interested in more, check out this one.

 Taking care of your auth scheme

 If using cookies, here are the things you need to do to secure them.

 Once you have done all that, you are pretty well off.
 It is, however, possible to further lock down cookies by utilizing cookie prefixes.
 Remember when I said only the name and the value is sent back to the server?

 Well, cookie prefixes are designed to smuggle cookie state back to the server without inventing a new protocol.
 There are two prefixes you can use.

 The first is __Secure-.
 Supported browsers will enforce the Secure flag and make sure the cookie is set from an HTTPS site.
-If your servers sees a cookie like this, you can be sure it has a Secure flag set in the browser.
+If your server sees a cookie like this, you can be sure it has a Secure flag set in the browser.

 The second is __Host-, which is a lot more strict than the previous one.
 It includes everything __Secure- does, and requires exact domain match and a path value of “/”.
 Encountering this prefix on server side means the cookie has the Secure flag, it’s an exact match for the domain and its path value is “/”.

 For more information on prefixes, take a look at this article.

 Our next stop is almost as well known as cookies.
 Bearer tokens.
 They became popular with the introduction of JSON Web Tokens also known as JWTs.